arg0nath/5491-thesis/README.md

-# Develeopment of a Vision-Based Remote-Control Application for VLC Media Player in Python
+# Development of a Vision-Based Remote-Control Application for VLC Media Player in Python

 The purpose of the program is the remote control of VLC Media Player using user's gestures